A sole benefit trust is a helpful estate planning tool if your family has cross-generational support needs.

 In some cases, funding a sole benefit trust can create problems for a beneficiary who receives certain types of disability benefits.
 A person with disabilities who receives Supplemental Security Income (SSI), for example, could lose those benefits if named the beneficiary of a sole benefit trust.

 Adding a sole benefit trust to your estate plan requires the help of a special needs planner.
-Your special needs planning attorney will explain how a sole benefit trust can benefit your estate plan specifically.
-You can find a specialist in your area here.
+Ashley Day can explain how a sole benefit trust can benefit your estate plan specifically.